Jan Choinski

 Jan Choinski Bio

-Jan Choinski (Polish: Choiński; born 10 June 1996 in Koblenz, Germany) is a German-born Polish-British tennis player who competes mainly on the ATP Challenger Tour.
-Choinski has achieved a career-high ATP singles ranking of world No. 125 on 1 December 2025 and a doubles ranking of No. 622 on 7 January 2019.
-Since 2019, he has represented Great Britain in international competitions.
+Jan Choinski (Polish: Choiński), born on 10 June 1996 in Koblenz, Germany, is a German-born Polish-British tennis player who competes primarily on the ATP Challenger Tour.
+Standing 1.96 m (6 ft 5 in) tall and playing right-handed with a two-handed backhand, Choinski turned professional in 2014 and represents Great Britain in international competition since 2019.
+He reached a career-high ATP singles ranking of No. 125 on 1 December 2025, and his career-high doubles ranking is No. 622, achieved on 7 January 2019.

 Early Life and Background